xyamzw/docs/docs/guide/advanced/sso.md

 - (It doesn't matter if you accidentally close it here, just click on the name of the application we created and enter it in the upper right position to see it)

-We have got the client ID and secret key and fill them in the AList single sign-on configuration.
+We have got the client ID and secret key and fill them in the OpenList single sign-on configuration.

-Remember to write and save the background parameters of AList.
+Remember to write and save the background parameters of OpenList.
 After writing and saving, you have to go back to the bottom of the personal data and there will be a button that needs to be bound, otherwise it cannot be used

 #### **Agree to screen configuration**